andreavallati/DiscountManager/README.md

 ### Project classes

 - ### Application
-	+ **Customer.cs**: It handles the Customer entity.
-It contains the enum CustomerAccountType that defines possible account types for a customer
 	+ **DiscountCalculatorFactory.cs**: Implementation of the IDiscountCalculatorFactory.
 It returns the right class type depending on the CustomerAccountType
 	+ **UnregisteredCustomerDiscountCalculator.cs**: It calculates discount for UnregisteredCustomer
 	+ **RegisteredCustomerDiscountCalculator.cs**: It calculates discount for RegisteredCustomer